agrc/gis.utah.gov/_posts/2017-11-22-the-evolution-of-a-python-script.md

 - code
 ---

 Python is a very approachable programming language and scripting in python is quick and powerful - Create a file, type some code, and a repeatable script is produced.
 Python is installed on most computers so your coworkers and colleagues could benefit from your code.
+If python is not installed, it is pretty [easy to add](https://www.python.org/downloads/).

 _Continue reading if you would like to learn ways to enhance your scripts to be simple to use and reuse, share, and to be more flexible._